REUL-Lab/eula-aat/README.md

 # EULA Automated Analysis Tool

-End-User Licensing Agreements, or EULAs, govern all of our interactions with modern technology, but few people understand their legal implications.
-The Automated Analysis Tool quickly and consistently assesses EULAs based on readability, presentation, and accessibility.
-This allows researchers to easily break down and analyze EULAs, promote public understanding, and encourages the creation of more ethical and readable licenses.

-### Release Notes: Version 1.0

-## Features
-* EULA URL parsing and submission
-* Plain text file processing and submission
-* Counts words in EULA
-* Assesses reading level of EULA (Flesch-Kincaid, K-12)
-* Finds if a EULA has a clearly stated last notified date
-* Assesses basic type conventions (serif font, consistent headings)
-* aggregates scores

-## Bug Fixes

-* Fixed bug that prevented cross communication between front and back end
-* Fixed front end formatting of results page (missalignment of elements)

-## Known Bugs

-* Processing takes a long time (upwards of 10-30 seconds).
-* mobile readability heuristic does not function correctly.
-* mobile accessibiliy heuristic does not function correctly.
-* Notify Changes in Policy sometimes does not find a last updated date, even if one is present.
-* Type conventions is
+The EULA Automated Analysis Tool is a web application that retrieves, parses, and analyzes EULA documents.
+These documents can either be uploaded or retrieved from a publicly accessible URL.
+The tool evaluates EULAs on a set of heuristics defined within the project.

 ### Quickstart for Deploy

-If deploying to a debian/Ubuntu server environment, you may follow the [quickstart guide](quickstart.md) to automatically deploy.
+If deploying to a debian/Ubuntu server environment, you may follow the [quickstart guide](QUICKSTART.md) to quickly install and initialize the program.

 ## Prerequisites